madaritech/woocommerce-cf-piva/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added checkbox to make compulsory the Company Name field

 = 1.1.0 =
 * Added checkbox to disable the drop-down menu and always show a mandatory field for the VAT number or the Tax Code